22' Timbercoast Troller

 98228 USA

-"To refine this successful application and develop a true displacement vessel for rough water cruising we looked to Canadian naval architect Tad Roberts of Gabriola Island, BC.
 After a fun discussion of the history, concept, and goals of this design, Tad firmly grabbed the tiller and sailed a true course to a clear design destination.

-In the TimberCoast 22 Tad has created an exceptionally seaworthy small cruising vessel which will safely, comfortably, and economically carry a small crew on an extended voyage."
+In the TimberCoast 22 Tad has created an exceptionally seaworthy small cruising vessel which will safely, comfortably, and economically carry a small crew on an extended voyage.

 Bill Childs, Bartender Boats